cldm/cldm/README.md

 **CLDM** is a distributed dependency manager for Common Lisp.

 Its design is similar to that of [Smalltalk Metacello](https://code.google.com/p/metacello).
-But unlike Metacello, it allows version constraints (like <, <=, >=, >) and solves them using Pseudo Boolean Optimization (PBO) as described in this paper: http://www.mancoosi.org/papers/ase10.pdf.
-Library dependencies are encoded to PBO and a PBO solver is run afterwards optimizing to get the newest versions of libraries. https://github.com/niklasso/minisatp is the PBO solver being used at the moment, but support for other like http://www.sat4j.org/ is also planned.
+But unlike Metacello, it allows version constraints (like <, <=, >=, >) and solves them using Pseudo Boolean Optimization (PBO) as described in [this paper](http://www.mancoosi.org/papers/ase10.pdf).
+Library dependencies are encoded to PBO and a PBO solver is run afterwards optimizing to get the newest versions of libraries. [minisat+](https://github.com/niklasso/minisatp) is the PBO solver being used at the moment, but support for other like [sat4j](http://www.sat4j.org) is also planned.

 Common Lisp libraries and its versions are described in `.cld` files, that should be made accessible to **CLDM** somehow (url, filesystem, git)